I believe government must be in the business of solving problems - especially big problems that have a profound effect on people’s lives.

 To save our neighborhoods, our city, and our planet, we will need the city, state, and federal governments to enact bold Green New Deals that reimagine our policies across the board.
 The initiatives in this plan are guided by core objectives, including the elimination of fossil fuel infrastructure with a 100% renewable energy electric grid. and create tens of thousands of good green jobs.
 To achieve these objectives we must reconsider our approaches to vehicular traffic, waste disposal, zoning and development, and more.

 While we aggressively push the federal and state governments for critical action and hold corporations accountable, we can and must act closer to home.

 Our neighborhoods are where the vision and values of the Green New Deal become a reality.
-If elected, the 33rd Council Office will serve as an organizing home to reach our goal and we will have a dedicated climate justice staff member.
+If elected, the 33rd Council Office will serve as an organizing home to reach our goal of carbon neutrality and we will have a dedicated climate justice staff member.
 We will help people make changes in their own lives, mobilize their neighbors, and advocate for legislation that provides more government assistance and action.
-We will encourage our neighbors with more resources to invest more, and work together to ensure low-income and BIPOC residents — who are disproportionately impacted by the climate crisis — experience the positive impacts of these policies.
+We will encourage those among our neighbors with more resources to invest more, and work together to ensure that low-income and BIPOC residents — who are disproportionately impacted by the climate crisis — experience the positive effects of these policies.

 Our plan details how we will facilitate electrification and retrofits of our neighborhood building stock - the largest source of emissions -including helping at least 1,000 building owners access PACE (Property Assessed Clean Energy) funding, expanding the Climate Mobilization Act, eliminating gas hook ups in new construction, and incentivizing shifts to an all-electric building stock.